About me

 Kia ora, ko Rebecca taku ingoa.

-I'm an Occupational Therapist/Kaiwhakaora Ngangahau with lived experience of chronic and mental illnesses.
-I have also more recently discovered that I am Autistic and ADHD.
-I live in Golden Bay, in a tiny house with my dog (Octavia) and husband.
+I'm an Occupational Therapist/Kaiwhakaora Ngangahau with lived experience of neurodivergence and chronic illness.
+I live in Golden Bay/Mohua, with my dog (Octavia) and husband.

-While managing my own mental health and chronic illnesses over the years I have learned many things about myself, what works for me, what doesn’t, and the kinds of supports I need to engage in the activities I want to do.
+While managing my own health, wellbeing and sensory needs over the years I have learned many things about myself, what works for me, what doesn’t, and the kinds of supports I need to engage in the activities I want to do.
 It is an ongoing balancing act and can be frustrating and disheartening at times, but life can also hold so much meaning and joy when you really actively choose what is important to you and where you want to expend your energy.

 I'm here to help you work through the hard stuff as well as find the moments of joy and celebrate the big and little wins.
 Let's find ways to build your resilience and strength, while balancing it with self-compassion and rest.